-The majority of the Loan Fund's loans receivable is secured by real estate holdings in the New England and the Mid-Atlantic states (see page 17) and could be affected by adverse real estate markets and other economic factors in the region.
-Certain loans receivable from charter schools are also secured by \$5,504,225 and \$3,418,769 of the Loan Fund's restricted cash dedicated to credit enhancement activities (see Note 7) as of December 31, 2019 and 2018, respectively.
+The majority of the Loan Fund's loans receivable is secured by real estate holdings in the New England and the Mid-Atlantic states and could be affected by adverse real estate markets and other economic factors in the region.
+Certain loans receivable from charter schools are also secured by \$5,617,020 and \$5,504,225 of the Loan Fund's restricted cash dedicated to credit enhancement activities (see Note 8) as of December 31, 2020 and 2019, respectively.